discretize/discretize.eu-rewrite/README.md

 # 🌌 Discretize.eu

 Welcome to the source repository of the [discretize.eu](https://discretize.eu) website.
+Due to Astro requiring direct access to the React source code, we submodule discretize-ui and other repositories into this repository.

 ## Requirements

-- yarn
+- yarn v1
 - node 18 +
 - git